Nagehan1/Nagehan1/README.md

 - I"m currently learning Hasura and GraphQL

-- 🔭 I’m currently working on **Build AI Apps with ChatGPT, DALL-E, and GPT-4 **
+- 🔭 I’m currently interested in Mathematical Foundations of Machine Learning

 - 🌱 I’m currently working with  **CYF Product Next Team** as a volunteer.